-- Avoid letting baby walk around with a bottle.
+- Avoid letting baby walk around with a bottle containing a sweet drink.

-- The American Dental Association recommends that you encourage your child to drink from a cup by his or her first birthday.
+- It is recommended that you encourage your child to drink from a cup by his/her first birthday

 Yes, but don't dip it in sugar, honey, or sweetened liquid.
 In addition: